 -

 A Solid Foundation for Growth.
 Your business grows, and the site grows with it.
-The foundation is initially laid with the expectation that you can add a second floor (a new section) or a garage (complex functionality) without fear of the whole structure collapsing.
+The foundation is initially laid with the expectation that you can add a second floor (a new section) or complex functionality (like an interactive customs calculator) without fear of the whole structure collapsing.

 -

-Reliability and Efficiency.
+Reliability and High Speed.
 No extra corridors or unused rooms.
 The code only contains the functions you need, so the site works quickly and stably.
-And speed and reliability directly affect customer trust and search engine rankings.
+Loading speed directly affects your Google search engine rankings.

 -